 Tourists take photos with staff in costume at the gate of the Palace of Emperor Qin

-The last stop of my tour is the Palace of the Ming and Qing Dynasties, the largest scenic area of the studio, and more popularly known to foreigners as the Forbidden City, built in 1998 to a 1:1 ratio—only the Tian’anmen Rostrum was shrunk by 20 percent.
+The last stop of my tour is the Palace of the Ming and Qing Dynasties, the largest scenic area of the studio, and more popularly known to foreigners as the Forbidden City.
+It was built in 1998 to a 1:1 ratio, with only the Tian’anmen Rostrum shrunk by 20 percent.
 The total area is about one million square meters, twice the size of the Palace of Emperor Qin.
 In order to build it, 13 small hills were blown up.
 There are four major structure series: palaces, royal gardens, residence of princes and government offices, and hutong and folk dwellings, each giving a faithful representation of their original Old Peking appearance.

-In the Palace of Emperor Qin, there are always blood-curling stories told about the fate of heroes and emperors, but stories shot in the Forbidden City—despite its equally gory and tragic history—are more prone to focus on romance, and the often-duplicitous and tangled love lives of the royal concubines.
-Since series of this genre are extremely popular in recent years, this area has become increasingly appealing to TV audiences.
+In the Palace of Emperor Qin, there are always blood-curling stories told about the fate of heroes and emperors, but stories shot in the Forbidden City—despite the real palace’s equally gory and tragic history—are more prone to focus on romance, often the duplicitous and tangled love lives of imperial concubines.
+Since series of this genre are extremely popular in recent years, this area has become increasingly appealing for TV audiences to visit.

-When I visited there, the major buildings like the Qianqing Palace and Kunning Palace didn’t attract many tourists.
+When I arrive, the major buildings like the Qianqing Palace and Kunning Palace had not attracted many tourists.
 Instead, most had gathered beside an ordinary-looking red wall, taking photos and discussing it with each other.
-I went close, and heard someone say: “Here is where Zhen Huan was slapped by Concubine Qi!”—that’s a plot point in the hit show Empresses in the Palace.
-Later, when I passed by a cloister, another group of girls nearby are pointing at the steps and asking: “Isn’t that where Ruoxi and Mingyu had a fight?”
+Going closer, I overhear someone say: “Here is where Zhen Huan was slapped by Concubine Qi!”—that’s a plot point in the hit show Empresses in the Palace.
+Later, as I pass by a cloister, another group of girls nearby are pointing at the steps and asking: “Isn’t that where Ruoxi and Mingyu had a fight?”
 Both characters are from the time-traveling romance series Treading On Thin Ice; such shows started to become hugely popular in 2011, though censors technically forbid programs that “casually make up myths, have monstrous and weird plots, use absurd tactics, and even promote feudalism, superstition, fatalism, and reincarnation.”

 Actors shooting a dramatic scene in the Palace of Emperor Qin